Abiaina/hotel/design-activity.md

   There are a couple of places where I violate the single responsibility rule for classes.

   I chose to remove the instance variable price in admin and use a local variable to store the block room prices.
 This did not require any changes to my testing.

+  I also decided to change the block_add_reservation instance method in admin and move the logic and making of new reservation into block_room class.
+The tests pass still.